 Events & Public Talks

 I speak regularly to university and general audiences about the Russian and American Arctic, what whales teach us about ethics, and the personal & historical lessons that come from working with sled dogs.
-I also support authors & academics interested in communicating their work to a range of publics through the Environmental Storytelling Studio at Brown University.
+I also support writers & scholars interested in communicating their work to a range of publics through writing classes for academics and community members.

 Select Recorded Events